slmgray/Flow-Cytometer-Cell-Density-Project/README.md

 I will get the cellometer counts into the spreadsheet, I was thinking of making the Hemocytometer Cell Counts sheet into one mass csv file separating the different cell count methods, good idea?

 2021-02-22 @Sierra -- yes good idea, go for it.
 The Nexcelom rep that came awhile back was great with helping us so I bet he'd have some ideas for you.

+2021-02-24 meeting notes:
+- We will try F2 (red) on Friday 10 am EST. Emma will facetime in so we can do it together.
+- Answer these Q's: 1.)
+How do these counts compare to haemocytometer?
+2.)
+How much variation is there in the cellometer counts?
+How many do we have to do per coral?
+3.)
+Do we need to dilute the counts?
+- @Sierra can you start a detailed working protocol for the cellometer?
+Outlining all software options and settings.